 - a) specific Young Horse seminars for Young Horse judges are to be conducted by a Young Horse Judge Educator - b) Young Horse exams are to be conducted by a Young Horse Judge Examiner. - c) Young Horse judges are required to attend a Young Horse seminar at least every 3 years to maintain their accreditation. - d) Young Horse seminars and exams are to be conducted by the relevant SDA - e) to become a Young Horse judge you must: - be at least D level.
-Note: D-level YH judges must judge YH competitions with a higher level judge - attend and participate in a Young Horse seminar - prior to sitting a Young Horse exam candidates are required to 'sit-in' (this may include writing for Young Horse competitions) at a YH event with at least 6 horses in each of the 4-, 5- and 6- yearold age group.
-Minimum number of horses to be judged overall is 18.
-Young Horse sit-in assessment form to be completed on each occasion. - complete a theory exam with a mark of at least 80% (this should be completed at the end of the seminar and practical judging) - complete and be assessed as competent in a practical exam
+Note: D-level YH judges must judge YH competitions with a higher level judge - attend and participate in a Young Horse seminar - prior to sitting a Young Horse exam candidates are required to 'sit-in' (this may include writing for Young Horse competitions) at a YH event with at least 6 horses in each of the 4-, 5- and 6- yearold age group and 3 in the 7 year old age group.
+Minimum number of horses to be judged overall is 21.
+Young Horse sit-in assessment form to be completed on each occasion.

-- a Young Horse practical examination can only take place where 4-, 5- and 6-year-old competitions are offered preferably at the premier Young Horse event in each state (e.g. State Young Horse Championships) - in combination, at least 15 horses (minimum of 6 horses in the 4-year-old competition) must be judged over the 3 age groups in the practical exam
+- complete a theory exam with a mark of at least 80% (this should be completed at the end of the seminar and practical judging) - complete and be assessed as competent in a practical exam - a Young Horse practical examination can only take place where 4-, 5- 6- and 7year-old competitions are offered and only on the first round- preferably at the premier Young Horse event in each state (e.g. State Young Horse Championships) - in combination, at least 15 horses (minimum of 6 horses in the 4-year-old competition) must be judged over the 3 age groups in the practical exam